pestphp/pest-plugin-browser/README.md

 #### assertAttributeContains

-Assert that the specified element has the expected attribute and value contains a specific value:
+Assert that the specified element has the expected attribute and the value contains a specific value:

 ```php
 test('assert has expected attribute that contains value', function () {